hbk91/2021StudyNotes/SHSAT_Maths.md

 ---

-## **Crackin’ the Math Code: Your NYC Guide to SHSAT Success**
+## **Crackin’ the Math Code: Your Central Park Guide to SHSAT Success**

-What’s your favorite spot in Central Park?
-Is it the peaceful Ramble, the iconic Bethesda Fountain, or maybe the rolling fields of Sheep Meadow?
-Now, imagine that each of these landmarks holds a math treasure waiting for you to uncover.
+**What’s your favorite spot in Central Park?
+Is it the peaceful Ramble, the iconic Bethesda Fountain, or maybe the rolling fields of Sheep Meadow?** Now, imagine that each of these landmarks holds a math treasure waiting for you to uncover.
 Exciting, right?
 Welcome to the **Central Park Quest**, where math becomes your map, and each topic is a step closer to mastering the SHSAT.

 In this quest, you’ll solve puzzles, decode clues, and conquer adventures inspired by the park’s beauty and charm.
 Along the way, you’ll sharpen your skills, gain confidence, and prepare to ace the math section like a true New York explorer.

 To begin, let’s take a look at your **adventure map** below.
 Each stop represents a key math topic and its exciting adventures.
 Are you ready to dive in and unlock the secrets of Central Park?
 Let’s go!

----

 ## **Adventure Map of Central Park Math**

----

 | **Landmark**             | **Math Topic**                                                                    | **Expected Adventures** | **Adventure Intensity** |
 |--------------------------|-----------------------------------------------------------------------------------|-------------------------|-------------------------|